UNLOCK FREE TRAINING

 A Realtor is a licensed real estate agent (salesperson or broker) who is also a member of the National Association of Realtors, a private professional organization.

-The multi-step licensing process is:
+The multi-step licensing process is as follows:

 4. Print, complete, sign, and mail your application.

-Virginia has reciprocity agreements in place with other states.
+Virginia has reciprocity agreements with other states.
 For details, call the Board at 804-367-8526 (Licensing Section) or 804-367-2406 or by email at [email protected].

 HB 917 & How It Affects Wholesalers In Virginia